Join us on Saturday, July 26, 12-5pm in Wray Crescent park.

 We are a local community group.
 We believe in the power of communities, so we are delighted to invite groups active in our community to join us at the festival every year.
 Come and meet all of these community champions at this year’s event.

-• Cycle Islington, a volunteer group that campaigns to improve facilities for cyclists and encourage more people to take up cycling.
+- Cycle Islington, a volunteer group that campaigns to improve facilities for cyclists and encourage more people to take up cycling.

-• Kick Back, Reducing violence, providing positive activities, and increasing opportunities for young people.
+- Kick Back, Reducing violence, providing positive activities, and increasing opportunities for young people.

-• Mary’s Youth Club, A powerful organisation providing open-access youth work.
+- Mary’s Youth Club, A powerful organisation providing open-access youth work.

-• Gamcare, Founders of the national gambling helpline.
+- Gamcare, Founders of the national gambling helpline.

-• Amberliegh.
+- Amberliegh.
 Empowering children and young people through creative and performing arts.

 You want more?
 We’ve got more — activities!

-We are grateful that sports and games will be handled by the lovely people from SportSchool.
+We are so grateful that sports and games will be handled by the lovely people from SportSchool.
 They specialise in using physical education as a tool to create varied, fun and interactive opportunities to teach physical, cognitive, social and emotional skills.

 We are adding more stalls and other entertainment all the time.
 If you want to perform, would like to sponsor the event, or run a stall, please make contact.